mahmoud/sedimental/entries/harping.md

 http://www.curatormagazine.com/alex-miller-jr/the-wikipedian-harp/

+Harpers to the left, please.
 Purposes served by Listen to Wikipedia:

   * Sounds nice enough, as witnessed with the author's own students.
 Ambient and functional.